tommac08/docsv2/sources/index.md

 To sign in, visit the [Shippable website](https://www.shippable.com), click **Login**, and choose between GitHub or Bitbucket auth.
 This will take you to either the GitHub or Bitbucket Sign In page, where you enter your credentials.

 Click `Authorize Application` on GitHub or `Grant access` on Bitbucket to allow access to repos.
-Check out our [access policy](permissions.md) page for more details.
+You can read the [access policy](permissions.md) page for more details.

 ### Step 2: Create YML file